 - Feeling disconnected: From your body, emotions, or others.

 This isn’t your fault—it’s your body’s way of keeping you safe.
 But staying in that state can wear you down.
-That’s where trauma healing meditation comes in, offering a kind way to find balance again.
+That’s where these gentle, trauma-sensitive practices come in—offering a kind way to find balance again.

 Trauma Across Cultures

 Trauma shows up differently depending on your community.
 For instance, women in marginalized groups might face extra stressors like discrimination or financial struggles, which can make their experiences feel heavier.
-That’s why trauma healing meditation needs to be flexible, respecting your unique story while guiding you toward mindfulness and recovery.
+That’s why a trauma-sensitive approach needs to be flexible, respecting your unique story while guiding you toward mindfulness and recovery.

 Why Trauma-Sensitive Meditation Matters

-Unlike regular meditation, trauma-sensitive meditation focuses on gentle exploration instead of forcing calm.
+Unlike standard approaches, trauma-sensitive meditation focuses on gentle exploration instead of forcing calm.
 It’s all about:

 - Kindness over judgment: Meeting your emotions with compassion.